Shopping for a ski outfit requires more knowledge than shopping for standard winter clothing.

 While the technology is identical for men’s and women’s ski clothing, the fit is specifically designed for men’s or women’s bodies and is rarely unisex.

 Women’s ski jackets are more tapered towards the waist, and men’s ski jackets generally have more room in the shoulders.
+Women’s ski pants are more form-fitting, whereas men’s ski pants are often more straight cut.
+Despite these differences in design, the materials and technical features are the same.

+Choosing a proper ski outfit is key to maximizing your enjoyment of skiing.
+It will help you stay out longer and perform better.
 Now you know which factors to consider before you make your purchase, including the type of skiing you’ll be doing, the weather conditions, and which technical features make the most sense for you.

 Get yourself set up with a quality skiing outfit and enjoy one of the best parts of winter; skiing.